GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Graph Factorization Machine

-Practically speaking, we found that our approach could achieve high performance when $k=3$, $m_1$ equals to the number of feature fields, which means that in the first layer, we model all pairs of feature interactions.
+Practically speaking, we found that our approach could achieve high performance when $k=3$, and $m_1$ equals the number of feature fields, which means that in the first layer, we model all pairs of feature interactions.

-It is worth mentioning that we have also tried to set a threshold to select the edges in the graph, i.e., setting a minimum value for the edge probability to cut edges off.
-But the performance is not as good as using a fixed-degree graph.
-This is reasonable as the edge weights of different nodes' neighbors are at different scales.
-By setting a single threshold on all the nodes will lead to the situation that the numbers of nodes' neighbors vary a lot.
-Some nodes will have barely no adjacent nodes after cutting off while some may still have many.
+It is worth mentioning that we also tried to set a threshold to select the edges in the graph, i.e., setting a minimum value for the edge probability of cutting edges off.
+However, the performance is not as good as that of using a fixed-degree graph.
+This is reasonable because the edge weights of different nodes' neighbors are at different scales.
+Setting a single threshold on all the nodes will lead to the situation in which the numbers of nodes' neighbors vary greatly.
+Some nodes will have barely any adjacent nodes after cutting off, while some may still have many.